-It is forbidden for all mariners to sail these safety zones, except in specific cases as stated in the above KB. - 3.
-The breach of the above regulations will be regarded as a punishable offense.
+It is forbidden for all mariners to sail these safety zones, except in specific cases as stated in the above KB.

+- 3. The breach of the above regulations will be regarded as a punishable offense.
 The penal provisions are laid down in Article 55 (4) and their modalities in Articles 56, 57 and 58 of the Law of 22 April 1999 on the EEZ of Belgium in the North Sea. - 4.
-Regarding the offshore installations in the EEZ of Belgium, see further the article 1/32.
+Regarding the offshore installations in the EEZ of Belgium, see further the article 1/57. - The Royal Decree of 11 April 2012 establishing a safety zone around the artificial islands, installations and facilities for the generation, storage and transport of energy from the water, the currents and the winds in the sea areas under Belgian jurisdiction will be cancelled.